BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/hoa.md

 **Depraved Obliterator's Curse of Obliteration:** This should generally never be interrupted and instead decursed but if you only have one decurse player in your group make sure to Blinding Light it if there's more than one of them, this will make them not recast it and instead cast the Wicked Bolt.

-**Inquisitor Sigar:** The adds in this room will fixate random players, Blessin of Protection will fully immune all this damage.
+**Inquisitor Sigar:** The adds in this room will fixate random players, Blessing of Protection will fully immune all this damage.